Pope says he has ‘no fear of Trump administration’ after president slams his Iran war criticism

 (CNN) — Pope Leo XIV on Monday strongly pushed back against criticism from US President Donald Trump, defending his position of seeking peace and rejecting violence amid the Iran war.

-“I have no fear of the Trump administration or speaking out loudly of the message of the Gospel, which is what I believe I am here to do, what the church is here to do,” the pontiff told reporters aboard his plane where he was starting a 10-day trip to the African continent.
+“I have no fear of the Trump administration or speaking out loudly of the message of the Gospel, which is what I believe I am here to do, what the church is here to do,” the pontiff told reporters aboard his plane as he started a 10-day trip to the African continent.

 “We are not politicians, we don’t deal with foreign policy with the same perspective (as) he might understand it,” he continued.
 “But I do believe in the message of the Gospel, as a peacemaker.”